kiranbakale/AMI-Readme/docs/environment_advanced.md

 Configuring either Postgres 11 or Repmgr can be done as follows:

 - Postgres 11 - Set `postgres_version` in the inventory variables to `11`, e.g. `postgres_version: 11`.
 Patroni or Repmgr can be used here but note the advice below on switching replication managers for existing setups.
-- Repmgr - Set the `install_patroni` inventory variable to `false`.
+- Repmgr - Set the `postgres_replication_manager` inventory variable to `repmgr`.
 This can only be used with Postgres 11.

 Like Gitaly Cluster, this guidance is only for new installs.
 You must note the following for existing installs: